fylobc/fylobc.github.io/_parts/Part_1.md

 <p>Bitcoin has only been around for a few years, but it already has a market cap of around 110 billion dollars.
 How should we interpret this?
 Is it an epic Ponzi scheme?
 Will this value disappear suddenly?
 Or is this something lasting?</p>

 <p>The best starting point for understanding Bitcoin is comparing it with gold.
-There are a number of similarities between Bitcoin and gold, so we can use what we already know about gold to understand Bitcoin.
-We can then build off this by thinking about the differences between gold and Bitcoin.</p>
+At this point, the way people use Bitcoin is very similar to how people use gold, making it a commodity.
+So we can use what we already know about gold to get a first understanding of how to value Bitcoin.</p>

 <h2>Where does gold’s value come from?</h2>